Scarves in the 18th Century

 Scarves were also used to secure fashionable large hats to the head - the scarf laid over the crown of the hat and tied under the wearer's chin.

 By the mid 18th Century, fashionable gentlemen were abandoning the cravat for the stock (a length of gathered fabric wrapped tightly around the neck).
-This in turn was superceded by the overblown 'Directory Cravat' sported by the arbiter of style in the Regency period, Beau Brummell.
+This in turn was superseded by the overblown 'Directory Cravat' sported by the arbiter of style in the Regency period, Beau Brummell.
 Both of these fashions were, to some extent, copied by women.

 Lady Emma Hamilton, Nelson's mistress, adopted shawls with enthusiasm, and she did much to popularize their wearing.
 The shawl dances (or 'attitudes' as they were known) that she performed at the British Embassy in Naples entranced everyone who saw them, including Goethe.
 Other grand ladies soon imitated, wearing shawls and entertaining their guests with exotic shawl dances.